vitali87/speculant-graph/PRD.md

 # Product Requirements Document (PRD)
-## Speculative Decoding with Knowledge Graph Drafter
+## Speculative Decoding with N-gram Graph Drafter

 ---

 ## 1. Executive Summary

 ### 1.1 Overview
-This project implements a novel approach to speculative decoding where the draft model is replaced by a multi-order knowledge graph built from domain-specific text corpora.
+This project implements a novel approach to speculative decoding where the draft model is replaced by a multi-order n-gram graph built from domain-specific text corpora.
 Instead of using a small LLM as the drafter, we use Markov Chains of varying orders (1st through 5th order by default) to capture token transition patterns extracted from user-supplied text files.

 ### 1.2 Key Innovation
 - **Traditional speculative decoding:** Small draft model → Large verifier model
-- **Our approach:** Knowledge graph drafter → Large verifier model
+- **Our approach:** N-gram graph drafter → Large verifier model

 ### 1.3 Benefits
 - No need to train/maintain a separate draft model